Tutorial 1

 Adding sound sources ¶

-We begin by adding a top-level node to the taxonomy tree, encompassing all biological sound sources,
+We begin by adding a category for all biological sound sources,

 node = tax.create_sound_source("Bio", name="Biological", description="Any sound-producing animal")